geoff-maddock/fantasy-flip/Fantasy-Flip-All-Brainstorming.md

 ### What happens in each round?

 ### How does the game end?
-At the end of scoring at the end of the 3rd round
+- At the end of scoring at the end of the 3rd round
+- When the player has run out of cards in their deck

 #### Action Types